MicrosoftDocs/win32/desktop-src/WinSock/registering-a-service-instance-with-nla-2.md

 ---
-Description: 'NLA clients can record network configuration information on a system-wide basis, enabling future queries to return the specified configuration information regardless of whether the network is active.' ms.assetid: '7e92dd8f-d3a1-4e53-885c-ebc9626fd5dc'
+Description: NLA clients can record network configuration information on a system-wide basis, enabling future queries to return the specified configuration information regardless of whether the network is active. ms.assetid: 7e92dd8f-d3a1-4e53-885c-ebc9626fd5dc
-title: Registering a Service Instance with NLA
+title: Registering a Service Instance with NLA ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registering a Service Instance with NLA